How to Pack a Hiking Backpack?

 Top of the Pack

 The top of your pack should hold items you need readily available.
-Your rain cover, map, first aid kit, and a lightweight jacket are perfect storage items for this area.
+Your rain cover, map, first aid kit, and lightweight jacket are perfect storage items for this area.
 It’s also a good spot for an emergency whistle, headlamp, and any other quick-grab necessities.

 Outside the pack